 Assumed pensionable pay

-This provides a notional pensionable pay figure to ensure your pension is not affected by any reduction in pensionable pay due to a period of sickness or injury on reduced contractual pay or no pay, or relevant child related leave or reserve forces service leave.

-If you have a period of reduced contractual or no pay due to sickness or injury or you have a period of relevant child related leave or reserve forces service leave then your employer needs to provide the pension fund with the assumed pensionable pay you would have received during that time unless during the period of relevant child related leave the pensionable pay received was higher than the value of the assumed pensionable pay.
-This requires a calculation to be carried out by your employer to determine what your pay would have been for the period when you were on reduced contractual pay or no pay due to sickness or the period of relevant child related leave or reserve forces service leave.

-The assumed pensionable pay is calculated as the average of the pensionable pay you received for the 12 weeks (or 3 months if monthly paid) before the pay period in which you went on to reduced pay or no pay because of sickness or injury or you started a period of relevant child related leave or reserve forces service leave.
-This figure is then grossed up to an annual figure and then divided by the period of time you were on reduced pay or no pay for sickness or injury or on relevant child related leave or reserve forces service leave.
+Is a notional pay figure that employers must calculate when your pensionable pay is reduced because you are absent from work in certain circumstances eg due to sickness or child related leave.
+This notional pay figure is used to make sure your pension benefits build up as if you were at work receiving normal pay.

+Assumed pensionable pay is also used to work out:

+any enhancement to your pension awarded as a result of ill health retirement

+any lump sum death grant following death in service, and

+any enhancement which is included in survivor benefits following death in service.

 Automatic enrolment date

 This is the earlier of:

-• the day you reach age 22 provided you are earning more than £10,000 (2018/19 figure) a year in the job, or
+the day you reach age 22, provided you are earning more than £10,000 (2020/21 figure) a year in your job, or

-• the beginning of the pay period in which you first earn more than £10,000 (2018/19 figure) in the job, on an annualised basis, provided you are aged 22 or more and under State Pension Age at that time.
+the beginning of the pay period in which you first earn more than £10,000 (2020/21 figure) in your job, provided you are aged 22 or more and under State Pension Age at that time.

+Earnings are assessed by converting the pay in the pay period to a yearly figure.

+Automatic enrolment provisions

+Each employer must automatically enrol their workers who are eligible jobholders into a workplace pension scheme, unless the employer decides to postpone for a period up to three months.
+In certain cases, the employer does not have to an enrol a person.
+For example, if the person recently opted out.

+Where a person is enrolled into a scheme, the person can choose to opt out.
+If they do, generally, the employer must automatically re-enrol them back into a scheme at regular intervals, about every three years.

 Civil partnership (civil partner)

-A Civil Partnership is a relationship between two people of the same sex (civil partners) which is formed when they register as civil partners of each other.
+A Civil Partnership is a relationship between two people of the same sex which is formed when they register as civil partners of each other.

 Consumer Prices Index (CPI)

 The Consumer Price Index (CPI) is the official measure of inflation of consumer prices in the United Kingdom.
-This is currently the measure used to adjust your pension account at the end of every Scheme year when you are an active member of the Scheme and, after you have ceased to be an active member, it is used to increase (each April) the value of your deferred pension in the scheme and any pension in payment from the scheme.
+This is currently the measure used to adjust your pension account at the end of every Scheme year when you are an active member of the Scheme and each April, after you have left the Scheme, it is used to adjust the value of your deferred pension or pension in payment.
 The adjustment ensures your pension keeps up with the cost of living.

 Eligible children